-Each study abroad participant must submit a health report based on an examination within the past twelve months by a physician.
+Each study abroad participant must submit a health report based on a physician’s examination within the past twelve months.
 The exam should reveal any current health problems.
-The participant and physician should develop strategies for dealing with current health problems, taking into consideration that the participant will be spending 13-14 weeks in Mexico and may not have access to the quality of health care to which s/he may be accustomed in the United States.
-Participants who require regular medication, either prescription or over-the-counter, should bring a sufficient supply for the 13-14 week program.
+The participant and physician should develop strategies for dealing with current health problems, considering that the participant will be spending three months in Mexico and may not have access to the quality of health care to which s/he may be accustomed in the United States.
+Participants who require regular medication, either prescription or over-the-counter, should bring sufficient supplies for the 13-14 week program.
 This includes eye care products.
 Participants who require, or who are likely to require, specific medications for their conditions must communicate with AUSM about the process for obtaining these medications in the host country.
 This needs to be done two months in advance of the beginning of the program so that appropriate planning can take place.
-Included in this group are students who need to know about managing diabetes, epilepsy, allergies, or other chronic ailments.
+This group includes students who need to know about managing diabetes, epilepsy, allergies, or other chronic ailments.

 Mental health issues

 Students who are in counseling or therapy, who have received treatment for psychological or emotional problems in the past two years, or who feel the need for these services should schedule appointments with their mental health professional before they leave to discuss the overseas program and the related issues of living and working in a new environment.
 Psychological counseling will not be easily available during the program in Mexico, especially counseling in English.

 Sexually transmitted infections (STIs) exist in every society.
 Mexico is no exception, but they are not always discussed as openly and frankly as in the U.S. To protect participants and their partners, sexually active students should be certain they are disease-free before leaving the U.S. where diagnosis and treatment are relatively easy to obtain.
 Participants should take all appropriate precautions when involved in sexual activity.